rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-php.md

 protocol version negotiation and authentication and so on for us.
 Here we connect to a RabbitMQ node on the local machine - hence the _localhost_.
-If we wanted to connect to a node on a different machine we'd simply specify its hostname or IP address here.
+If we wanted to connect to a node on a different machine or to a host hosting a [proxy recommended for PHP clients](https://github.com/cloudamqp/amqproxy), we'd simply specify its hostname or IP address here.

 Next we create a channel, which is where most of the API for getting things done resides.